 Degree Programme Specifications

 The Degree Programme Specifications is also know as the European Diploma Supplement and is available to students as an additional document to their degree transcript, detailing the structure of their degree programme.
-Degree Programme Specifications from 2005/6 till 2011/12 are available on this site.
-For more recent Degree Programme Specifications consult the central University site DPRS.
+Degree Programme Specifications from 2005/6 on the central University site DRPS.